stewartyu/button-tutorial/README.md

 ![Select a use case](select-a-use-case.gif)

 Great!
-You’ve finished configuring your Button.
+You’ve finished configuring your Button in the dashboard.
 Take note of your Button ID and Application ID — you'll need it for this final step of adding the Button to your app!

 ## 3. Add the Button to your App